ISMASS Expert Group

 Current ISMASS chair: Heiko Goelzer

-The mass balance of a glacier or ice sheet is the net balance between the mass gained by snow deposition, and the loss of mass by melting (either at the glacier surface or under the floating ice shelves or ice tongues) and calving (production of icebergs).
-A negative mass balance means that a glacier is losing mass, and, for grounded glaciers and ice sheets, this mass loss directly contributes to sea level rise (the melting of floating ice shelves and ice tongues does not contribute to sea level rise, because of the lower density of ice as compared to water, which determines the floating portion of the ice).
-This is one of the reasons why it is important, under a warming climate, to have accurate estimates of the mass balance of glaciers and ice sheets.
+The mass balance of an ice sheet is the net balance between the mass gained by snow deposition, and the loss of mass by melting (either at the glacier surface or under the floating ice shelves or ice tongues) and calving (production of icebergs).
+A negative mass balance means that the ice sheet is losing mass, and, for grounded portions of ice sheets, most of this mass loss directly contributes to sea level rise.
+The melting of floating ice shelves and ice tongues does not contribute much directly to sea level rise but may influence the dynamic response of the connected ice sheet inland.
+This is one of the reasons why it is important, under a warming climate, to have accurate estimates of the mass balance of ice sheets.

 How is the mass balance estimated?